moazkhan05/moazkhan05/README.md

-- 👋 Hi, I’m @moazkhan05
+- 👋 Hi, I’m @moazkhan05 aka Muhammad Maaz Khan
+- 🌱 A Software Engineer, experienced with React, Redux, Node, Nest, Express, Javascript, Typescript, Java and SpringBoot
+- 🗄️ I am proficient in SQL and NoSQL databases and cloud services like AWS and Azure Cloud
-- 👀 I’m interested in Web/App Develoopment and Football
+- 👀 I’m interested in Web/App development, playing Football, strength training and bike riding
-- 🌱 I’m currently working on MERN Stack
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me
--     Email : moazkhan05@gmail.com
+-     Email: moazkhan05@gmail.com
 -     Phone Number : (+92) 320 3711012

 <!---